Ways for Coping with Depression

-If you make an effort to change some of your lifestyle habits, you can get control of your depression and live a normal life.
+If you make an effort to change some of your lifestyle habits, you can get control of your depression and live a healthy and normal life.
 Here are several ways you can cope with your depression:

 Create a Routine and Stick to It

 One of the best things you can do for your depression is stick to a regular routine.
 If you have a routine, you will be less likely to lie in bed all day and feel sorry for yourself.
 Make a list of a few things you want to accomplish the next day, and do them.
 For example, you might want to start out your morning with a brisk walk and then eat breakfast while answering emails.
 It may be best to focus on easier tasks first to avoid getting overwhelmed.